 If I rush through a meal or snack without paying attention to the flavors and textures, I will still want more, even when full.
 By fully savoring every sip and bite, my mind is more in tune with my belly.
 And, I am less likely to settle for low quality food.

 Taste buds are only part of the equation.
 Eat mostly food that my body wants, and only the amount that it needs.

 A diet of baked goods and coffee makes me sluggish and moody.
 A diet of veggies, fruits, grains, protein, and tea is energizing and tasty.

 Justin laughed when he read this one.
 He joked about the “energizing and tasty” line.
 But it’s true.
 I haven’t given up coffee, and don’t plan to, but having more than one cup a day (for me, at least) is not good.
 Afternoon tea is a much better option for my mood.
 And when I have something bread-y and sweet for breakfast, and then again for a mid-morning snack, I have noticed that my eating habits the rest of the day are poor.
 When I incorporate fruits and veggies in my diet early in the day, I make wiser choices.

 Count to 60 before I give in to a craving.

 This has mostly worked.
 It has at least helped me to eat less of a craving that I would have otherwise.

-I have no obligation to finish Evelyn's food.
-I do not need to snack if someone I'm with is snacking, unless I'm actually hungry.
+I have no obligation to finish my young daughter’s food.
+I do not need to snack if someone I’m with is snacking, unless I’m actually hungry.